Can I Donate Blood if I’m a Cancer Survivor?

 Some people who have had cancer are not allowed to donate blood for a certain length of time after treatment.
 This is done partly to protect the donor, but it may also add an extra margin of safety for the person who receives the blood.
-If you aren’t sure if you are well enough to give blood, talk with your doctor before you try to donate.
+If you aren’t sure if you are well enough to give blood, talk with your cancer care team before you try to donate.

 While cancer has very rarely been transmitted through transplants of solid organs such as kidneys, there have been no reports of cancer transmission by blood transfusion.
 To check this, a group of researchers looked back in time at people who had received blood from donors who had developed cancer within 5 years of giving the blood.
 They found no increased cancer risk in those who got blood from those who were found to have cancer soon after donating.

-This would suggest that the chance of getting cancer from a blood donor with cancer is extremely small, if it exists at all.
+This suggests that the chance of getting cancer from a blood donor with cancer is extremely small, if it exists at all.
 Even if cancer cells were present in donated blood, the immune system of the person getting the blood would destroy the cells.
 A possible exception might be in transfusion recipients with weakened immune systems, who might not be able to fight off the cancer cells.
 Because of this slight possibility, people whose cancer is thought to be growing or spreading are not allowed to donate blood for other people.

 You cannot donate blood for other people if:

 - Your cancer is spreading or has come back

 - You have had leukemia or lymphoma as an adult (including Hodgkin’s Disease)

 - You have ever had Kaposi’s sarcoma